Using Influencers for Affiliate Marketing

 For example, a YouTube video could be focused around how a product is used and is demonstrated in the video- and a link to that product would be in the video caption.
 You can learn more about using YouTube here.

-Or, an Instagram post could show your brand in their post, witha caption includes a coupon code as a way to track referrals from that promotion.
+An Instagram post could show your brand in their post, with a caption includes a coupon code as a way to track referrals from that promotion.
+Make sure the coupon code is short, simple & easy to remember.

 Working together on the creative process can foster strong relationships with your affiliate (influencer), as well as provide worthwhile material to their audience - meaning more engagement and leads to your site.